matplotlib/matplotlib/doc/users/fonts.rst

   - PostScript wrapper around TrueType fonts
   - 42 is the `Answer to Life, the Universe, and Everything! <https://en.wikipedia.org/wiki/Answer_to_Life,_the_Universe,_and_Everything>`_
-  - Very hard to subset!
+  - Matplotlib uses an external library called `fonttools <https://github.com/fonttools/fonttools>`_ to subset these types of fonts

 - OpenType fonts: